Would you like to look around? Arrange a visit and see what University Centre Reaseheath can offer

 All international students must show evidence that they meet the English Language requirement for their course of study.
 Applicants will be expected to comply and abide by the regulations set out by the United Kingdom Boarder Agency (UKBA).
 Applicants who have been made a formal offer will be required to deposit an agreed sum of money to be offset against their tuition fees in advance of the college’s issuing a Certificate of Acceptance of Studies (CAS) required for visa applications.

-Once your application is received we will review it and contact you within five working days.
+Once your application is received we will review it and contact you as soon as possible.

 You may receive a phone call from one of the course teams who might wish to introduce themselves to you and have an informal conversation about your application, you might also receive a request for a formal telephone interview.

-You will be given the opportunity to visit the College, have a look around the facilities and meet members of staff to talk about the course.
+When it is safe to do so due to the current pandemic, you will be given the opportunity to visit University Centre Reaseheath, have a look around the facilities and meet members of staff to talk about the course.

 A wide range of entry qualifications are considered for higher education courses.